savakazakov/pdiot-practical/Labs/Week 2 Lab.md

 # Introduction to Human Activity Recognition

-We have prepared a sample Jupyter Notebook to show you how to read the files stored by the Android app and make a simple accelerometer plot.
-You can find it [here](https://github.com/specknet/pdiot-practical/blob/master/Labs/Week%202%20-%20PDIoT%20data%20analysis.ipynb).
+We have prepared a sample Jupyter Notebook to show you how to preprocess some of the data.

 Some recommended readings for Human Activity Recognition papers are:
 * [A Study on Human Activity Recognition Using Accelerometer Data from Smartphones](https://www.sciencedirect.com/science/article/pii/S1877050914008643)